tidymodels/infer/README.md

 remotes::install_github("andrewpbray/infer")
 ```

-To install the cutting edge version of `infer` (do so at your own risk), make sure to install `remotes` first:
+To install the cutting edge version of `infer` (do so at your own risk), make sure to install `remotes` first.
+This version was last updated on 2018-03-24.

 ``` r
 install.packages("remotes")